-We are exposed to foreign currency risks due to both transactions and translations between functional and reporting currencies primarily in our Mexican, Brazilian and European foreign subsidiaries.
-We are exposed to the impact of foreign currency fluctuations due to the operations of and net monetary asset and liability positions in our Mexico, Brazil and European foreign subsidiaries.
+We are exposed to foreign currency risks due to both transactions and translations between functional and reporting currencies in our Argentinean, Mexican, Brazilian and European foreign subsidiaries.
+We are exposed to the impact of foreign currency fluctuations due to the operations of and net monetary asset and liability positions in our Argentina, Mexico, Brazil and European foreign subsidiaries.
 Significant monetary assets and liabilities expected to be realized in the foreseeable future include trade receivables, trade payables and certain intercompany payables that are not denominated in their local functional currencies.
-As of March 31, 2005, our Mexican, Brazilian and European subsidiaries were in average net liability positions (i.e., monetary liabilities were greater than monetary assets subject to foreign currency risk) of approximately \$5.7 million \$17.7 million and \$7.6 million, respectively.
-The potential foreign currency translation losses from a hypothetical 10% adverse change in the exchange rates from the net liability positions at March 31, 2005 were approximately \$0.6 million, \$1.8 million and \$0.8 million for the Mexico, Brazil and European subsidiaries, respectively.
-In the event that the functional currency of China does not continue to be based on the U.S. dollar, we may be exposed to foreign currency fluctuations due to the activities of our corporate resource center in China.
+As of September 30, 2005, our Argentinean, Mexican, Brazilian and European subsidiaries were in average net asset positions (i.e. monetary liabilities were greater than monetary assets subject to foreign currency risks) of approximately \$3.8 million, \$12.8 million, \$12.2 million and \$13.6 million, respectively.
+The potential foreign currency translation losses from a hypothetical 10% adverse change in the exchange rates from the net asset or liability positions at September 30, 2005 were approximately \$0.4 million, \$1.3 million, \$1.2 million and \$1.4 million for the Argentina, Mexico, Brazil and European subsidiaries, respectively.
+In the event that the functional currency of China does not continue to be based on the U.S. dollar, we may be exposed to foreign currency fluctuations.

-In addition, we estimate that an immediate 10% change in foreign exchange rates would impact reported net income by approximately \$0.1 million for the quarter ended March 31, 2005.
+In addition, we estimate that an immediate 10% change in foreign exchange rates would impact reported net income or loss by approximately \$0.2 million for the nine months ended September 30, 2005.
 This was estimated using a 10% deterioration factor to the average monthly exchange rates applied to net income or loss for each of the related subsidiaries in the respective period.